theCoderCat/v/readme.md

 - How many people will use this system?
 - Do I need a mobile app later?

-### Limitation
+### Limitations

+- This is a very basic application with basic features like create/view/update/delete tasks
+- It lack of advanced features:
   - Cannot remind user when a task due in tomorrow
--
+  - Cannot let other users view task
+  - Cannot assign task to other users
+  - Cannot attach files, images to tasks

 ## Source of information